Ambrosys/glyph/doc/source/usr/glyph_remote.rst

 Shutdown
 ~~~~~~~~

-YOu can properly shut down the experiment hardware.
+You can properly shut down the experiment hardware.

 Configuration
 -------------